-The name comes from the shepherds as they are called “Čoban” or “Pastir”.
-It’s prepared with 2-3 different types of meat such as a wild game, pork or beef.
-It’s originally made in a big kettle over a campfire.
+The name comes from the shepherds as they are called “Čoban” or “Pastir.”
+It’s prepared with 2-3 different types of meat such as wild game, pork, or beef.
+It’s initially made in a big kettle over a campfire.

-As Baranja is famous for the big fields of red paprika, either sweet and hot ones, this dish is the best representation of how tasty that spice can be.
-Paprikas are usually picked up when fully ripe and that dried and crushed in a fine powder as you can find in the supermarkets.
+As Baranja is famous for the extensive fields of red paprika, either sweet and hot ones, this dish is the best representation of how tasty that spice can be.
+Paprikas are usually picked up when fully ripe and dried, and crushed in a fine powder, as you can find in the supermarkets.

-Čobanac is so much popular that you can also find organized competitions for chefs who want to win the glory of making the best stew!
-One very famous competition is called, “Požeški kotlić” where more than 40 contestants are preparing their čobanac and trying to win the title.
+Čobanac is so popular that you can also find organized competitions for chefs who want to win the glory of making the best stew!
+One very famous competition is called “Požeški kotlić” where more than 40 contestants are preparing their čobanac and trying to win the title.

-This dish was once only served with a bread although, though nowadays it is modern to make some sort of dumplings to go with them – I stand by the tradition and only ever serve fresh bread with my čobanac.
+This dish was once only served with crusty bread, although nowadays it is modern to make some sort of dumplings to go with them – I stand by the tradition and only ever serve fresh bread with my čobanac.

-As I mentioned on the beginning it’s usually made on an open fire but as I live in a small apartment with only a stove I will give you a recipe that works very well for all conditions so there is no need to drag your cauldron out of the basement!
+As I mentioned at the beginning, it’s usually cooked on an open fire, but as I live in a small apartment with only a stove, I will give you a recipe that works very well for all conditions, so there is no need to drag your cauldron out of the basement!

 - 2-3 Pickled hot peppers

-- Saute the onions in vegetable oil on a very light heat for at least 30 minutes.
+- Saute the onions in vegetable oil on very light heat for at least 30 minutes.
 Stir them often, and watch over the pot so they do not burn.
-If you like you can add a small amount of water after 5-6 minutes just to be sure nothing burns.
+If you like you can add a small amount of water after 5-6 minutes just to be sure nothing burns

 As you may see this is one slow-cooked stew and you will need around 3 hours of your time to prepare it but it's definitely worth of it.
 Serve while still hot with few pieces of bread.